 You have the St. Louis Cemetery 1 & 2, which are fabulous examples of the iconic burial grounds New Orleans is famed for.
 You have the French Market, where you can purchase foods and wares synonymous with the city.

-You even have specifically designed tourist attractions, such as the New Orleans Museum Of Death, New Orleans Jazz Museum, and Marie Laveau’s House Of Voodoo.
-That’s all without mentioning the world-famous Bourbon Street, which lies at the heart of the district.
+You even have specifically designed tourist attractions, such as the New Orleans Museum Of Death, New Orleans Jazz Museum, Marie Laveau’s House Of Voodoo, and The Presbytère – Louisiana State Museum where you can learn more about the Mardi Gras.

+Other places of interest are Jean Lafitte National Historical Park, Cafe du Monde, Pirates Alley, the New Orleans Aquarium, and Woldenberg Park.
 All in all, the New Orleans French Quarter is a fabulous place to stay, no matter what you’re looking for from your trip to New Orleans.

-Our second destination of Bourbon Street is actually a section of the French Quarter, running from Canal Street to Esplanade Avenue.
+Bourbon Street is actually a section of the French Quarter, running from Canal Street to Esplanade Avenue.
 It is considered to be the single most popular destination in New Orleans, drawing more than 17 million visitors per year and being responsible for a third of the city’s operating budget.

-Bourbon Street is quiet during the day, and comes alive at night.
-It is filled with a huge range of bars, restaurants and clubs, serving cocktails, beers, and Cajun style New Orleans cuisine, while offering entertainment like dancers and live music.
+Bourbon Street is quiet during the day and comes alive at night.
+It is filled with a huge range of bars, restaurants, and clubs, serving cocktails, beers, and Cajun-style New Orleans cuisine, while offering entertainment like dancers and live music.